-The ADWG and AGWR promote the management of water quality through For systems that supply water (Drinking Water and Recycled Water) this is embodied in the guidelines as the philosophy of a multiple barrier approach from catchment to tap to ensure the safety of the water and through the "Framework for Management of Water Quality".
+The ADWG and AGWR promote the management of water quality through the philosophy of a multiple barrier approach from catchment to tap to ensure the safety of the water and the "Framework for Management of Water Quality".

-The ADWG Guidelines are directed by seven six fundamental principles vital to ensuring safe drinking water quality:
+The ADWG are directed by six fundamental principles vital to ensuring safe drinking water quality:

 - The greatest risks to consumers of water are pathogenic microorganisms.
-Protection of water sources and treatment are of paramount importance and must never be compromised. - The drinking water system must have, and continuously maintain, robust multiple barriers appropriate to the level of potential contamination facing the water supply. - Any sudden or extreme change in water quality, flow or environmental conditions (e.g. extreme rainfall or flooding) should arouse suspicion that water might become contaminated. - System operators must be able to respond quickly and effectively to adverse monitoring signals. - System operators must maintain a personal sense of responsibility and dedication to providing consumers with safe water, and should never ignore a consumer customer complaint about water quality. - Ensuring drinking water safety and quality requires the application of a considered risk management approach.
+Protection of water sources and treatment are of paramount importance and must never be compromised. - The drinking water system must have, and continuously maintain, robust multiple barriers appropriate to the level of potential contamination facing the water supply.

+Any sudden or extreme change in water quality, flow or environmental conditions (e.g. extreme rainfall or flooding) should arouse suspicion that water might become contaminated.

+- System operators must be able to respond quickly and effectively to adverse monitoring signals. - System operators must maintain a personal sense of responsibility and dedication to providing consumers with safe water, and should never ignore a consumer complaint about water quality. - Ensuring drinking water safety and quality requires the application of a considered risk management approach.